mjarkk/school-stuff/php/README.md

 ### Method 2 (nginx),
 - Clone the project
-- Add a virtual host to you'r nginx config file or sites-available
+- Add a location to you'r nginx config file or sites-available
 - demo:
 ```
 location /php/ {